Mjoyufull/fsel/USAGE.md

 # Pin your favorite apps (Ctrl+Space in TUI)
 # Pinned apps always appear first with 📌 icon

+# Frequently used apps automatically rise to the top (Frecency ranking)

 # Pre-fill search (works with app launcher, dmenu, and cclip modes)
 # Note: -ss must be the LAST option
 fsel -ss firefox